Philosophy

 PHIL 2186 Feminist Ethics: Justice and Care (4 Credits)

 In the late 1950’s psychologists began to theorize a notion of human moral development and they created instruments with which to measure such development.
 By the 1970’s there were claims that even well-educated women were—on average—stunted in their moral competence according to these measures.
 Once a sufficient number of women were engaged in moral theory in both psychology and philosophy, they began to diagnose these theories and instruments as prejudiced by what we would today call ‘while, cisgender, male privilege.’
 The scales were centering a detached notion of justice and equality for all, whereas researchers found that women centered notions of care and engaged in relational (rather than detached) thinking when asked ethical questions.
 Thus, was born the discipline of Feminist Ethics.
 While many women (and some men) celebrated the alternative ‘ethics of care’ over an ‘ethics of justice,’ others worried that these women had been harmed by their male dominated society and were showing signs of a ‘slave mentality’ in their moral reasoning that was to be overcome and not celebrated.
 Predictably (in hindsight), women of color complained that their perspective was not taken into account by these ‘caring’ white female professors.
 In this class we will look at this conversation as it unfolded.
 In the process we will evaluate these theories from a philosophical perspective and see which parts seem most helpful for thinking about current ethical issues.
 Many or all of the readings were probably written before you were born.
 In fact, there is very little philosophical literature that labels itself ‘feminist ethics’ or ‘ethics of care’ that was written in the 21st century.
 We will ponder why this is the case.
-Are these ideas outdated, or have they been sufficiently incorporated into mainstream academic thinking that they no longer wear the label of marginalization?.
+Are these ideas outdated, or have they been sufficiently incorporated into mainstream academic thinking that they no longer wear the label of marginalization?
+This course counts toward the Analytical Inquiry: Society and Culture requirement.

 PHIL 2200 Social & Political Philosophy (4 Credits)